SciML/ReactionNetworkImporters.jl/README.md

 prn = loadrxnetwork(cmn::ComplexMatrixNetwork)
 ```
 Here `MatrixNetwork` and `ComplexMatrixNetwork` are the types, which selects that we are
-constructing a substrate/products stoichiometric matrix-based or complex- matrix based stoichiometric representation as input.
+constructing a substrate/products stoichiometric matrix-based or reaction complex matrix-based stoichiometric representation as input.
 These types have
 following fields :
 - `rateexprs` - Any valid `ModelingToolkit.Operation`s for the rates, or basic
   number types.
 This can be a hardcoded rate constant like `1.0`, a a parameter